alelouis/Draw-n-Guess/README.md

 Neural network based digit recognition.
 Still in development.

 08/04/16 : Added self made database in `data-set/new/`.
 I wrote 1019 digits by hand (yea, I was determined), the classification rate went up from 94% to 98%.
-Now it has become really good at guessing my digits, shouldn't be as good with yours (do your own database with learn-mode !).
+Now it has become really good at guessing my digits, shouldn't be as good with yours (you can still do your own database with learn-mode but pca and normalization have to be done manually until I implement them).

 ```
 Hold left-button to draw